OMEGAJZ/Spotify_data_analyzer/README.md

 the next release will include the following feature:

-automatic analysis of spotify advanced streaming history Filter by year filter by device (smartphone, desktop, etc.) and more
+automatic analysis of spotify advanced streaming history
+- Filter by year, Month, Day
+- Filter by country / region
+- filter by device (smartphone, desktop, etc.)
+- and more